SCToolsfactory/SCRemoteServer/README.md

 For more information - see doc.<br>
 <br>
 Uses: easelJS library - see license file<br>
-Uses: NodeJS, express, sanitize-filename library (via download)<br>
+Uses: NodeJS, node modules via download - see package-json for dependencies<br>
 <br>
 Note: <br>
 You have to install the SCvJoyServer which is available here:<br>